Mort Sahl: Breaking into comedy

-Between 1950 and 1953 Sahl attempted to get jobs as a stand-up comedian in about 30 nightclubs throughout Los Angeles, but with no success.
-NBC, where he once auditioned, told him he would never succeed as a comedian.
-He even offered to perform free during intermissions for the chance to show his talent.
-He recalled that period: "Despite all the folklore about the faith of friends in the struggling young artist, my friends constantly discouraged me."
+Between 1950 and 1953 Sahl attempted to get jobs as a stand-up comedian in about 30 nightclubs in Los Angeles, but with no success.
+NBC, where he auditioned, told him he would never succeed as a comedian.
+He offered to perform free during intermissions for the chance to show his talent.
+He recalled of that period: "Despite all the folklore about the faith of friends in the struggling young artist, my friends constantly discouraged me."
 He and a friend then rented an old theater, which they called Theater X, for "experimental," and he began writing and staging one-act plays.
 One of his plays was titled Nobody Trusted the Truth.
 Unable to attract a large enough audience, they eventually closed the theater.

 For income, Sahl began doing odd jobs and writing.
 He worked as a used car salesman and a messenger, and wrote a novel, which went unpublished, and short stories.
 He went to New York hoping to sell his plays, but only managed to earn about eighteen dollars a week.
 He recalled ...
 "I couldn't get a thing going.
 I was working on a novel, I was out of work, and I was out of gas."
 As a result, he decided to try something different, by performing his plays as monologues.
 He felt it would be easier to do his monologue on stage instead of trying to sell it to others.
 "I knew that if I was going to get anything done, I'd have to do it myself," he says.
-He returned to Los Angeles where he appeared at some clubs, but his new style of monologue comedy received little attention.
+He returned to Los Angeles, where he appeared at some clubs, but his new style of monologue comedy received little attention.